Azure/azure-sdk-for-ruby/README.md

 # Need Help?

-Be sure to check out the Windows Azure [Developer Forums on Stack Overflow and MSDN](http://go.microsoft.com/fwlink/?LinkId=234489) if you have trouble with the provided code.
+Be sure to check out the Microsoft Azure [Developer Forums on Stack Overflow and MSDN](http://go.microsoft.com/fwlink/?LinkId=234489) if you have trouble with the provided code.

 # Contribute Code or Provide Feedback

-If you would like to become an active contributor to this project please follow the instructions provided in [Windows Azure Projects Contribution Guidelines](http://windowsazure.github.com/guidelines.html).
+If you would like to become an active contributor to this project please follow the instructions provided in [Microsoft Azure Projects Contribution Guidelines](http://azure.github.com/guidelines.html).
-If you encounter any bugs with the library please file an issue in the [Issues](https://github.com/WindowsAzure/azure-sdk-for-ruby/issues) section of the project.
+If you encounter any bugs with the library please file an issue in the [Issues](https://github.com/Azure/azure-sdk-for-ruby/issues) section of the project.

 # Learn More

-For documentation on how to host Ruby applications on Windows Azure, please see the [Windows Azure Ruby Developer Center](http://www.windowsazure.com/en-us/develop/ruby/).
+For documentation on how to host Ruby applications on Microsoft Azure, please see the [Microsoft Azure Ruby Developer Center](http://www.azure.com/en-us/develop/ruby/).
-For documentation on Azure PowerShell CLI tool for Windows, please see our readme [here](http://github.com/windowsazure/azure-sdk-tools).
+For documentation on Azure PowerShell CLI tool for Windows, please see our readme [here](http://github.com/azure/azure-sdk-tools).
-For documentation on the Azure cross platform CLI tool for Windows, Mac and Linux, please see our readme [here](http://github.com/windowsazure/azure-sdk-tools-xplat).
+For documentation on the Azure cross platform CLI tool for Windows, Mac and Linux, please see our readme [here](http://github.com/azure/azure-sdk-tools-xplat).